The Queen of the Tropics

-The Queen of the Tropics (Spanish: La reina del trópico) is a 1946 Mexican musical drama film directed by Raúl de Anda and starring María Antonieta Pons, Luis Aguilar and Fernando Soto.
+The Queen of the Tropics (Spanish: La reina del trópico) is a 1946 Mexican musical drama film directed by Raúl de Anda and starring María Antonieta Pons, Luis Aguilar and Fernando Soto "Mantequilla".
 It is in the tradition of Rumberas films.
 It was shot at the Azteca Studios in Mexico City.
 The film's sets were designed by the art director José Rodríguez Granada.

 Plot

 In Papantla, Veracruz, the orphan girl Maria Antonia (María Antonieta Pons) lives with Don Anselmo (Arturo Soto Rangel), a peasant producer of vanilla and his wife Trini (Maria Gentil Arcos), who adopted her when she was very young.
 The lawyer Esteban (Carlos López Moctezuma), son of Don Anselmo, arrives from Mexico City and at the feast of Corpus Christi he is dazzled by the beauty of María Antonia.
 The villain intoxicates the girl in order to possess her.
 He returns to Mexico City and he promises María Antonia that he will return for her when he has triumphed.
 With Don Anselmo seriously ill, María Antonia travels to Mexico City to tell Esteban, who does not want to receive her in his luxury apartment.
 Maria Antonia is alone and at the mercy of the dangers of the city, until she meets the young Andres (Luis Aguilar) and his friend Pizarrín (Fernando Soto "Mantequilla"), who give her asylum in their neighborhood.